Family Firms: Purpose, Economic Performance and Social Impact

 This Conference will address these issues from diverse academic perspectives: corporate finance, corporate governance, corporate law, sociology and management of family firms.
 This debate will involve leading scholars in these areas and distinguished family business leaders and investors.

-This ECGI IESE Conference will be held in March 16, 2026 at IESE, Madrid Campus, in collaboration with the Instituto de la Empresa Familiar, the IESE Chair in Family Business, and The Social Trends Institute.
+This ECGI IESE Conference will be held on March 16, 2026 at IESE, Madrid Campus, in collaboration with the Instituto de la Empresa Familiar, the IESE Chair of Family-Owned Business, and The Social Trends Institute.

 ![]() |